Design and Control of a High-Performance Hopping Robot: Summary

-While animals have shown hopping locomotion is an efficient and effective means of traversing rugged terrain, robotic examples are limited.
-To advance the state-of-the-art, we studied the fundamental design of hopping systems and the hopping cycle energy.
-Our results demonstrate a new design paradigm for high-performance hopping robots.
+Our results demonstrate a new high-performance hopping robot (MultiMo-MHR) able to hop over $\sim2.5x$ greater than the previous state-of-the-art; reaching heights of nearly 4 meters with the strength to survive impact at terminal velocity or $\geq 30.7$ m.
+Several control schemes were studied showing higher control input TWRs, over shorter periods of the rebound phase, result in improved overall efficiency.
 More broadly this work creates a platform with sufficient payload (sensing, communication, computation) and performance to study artificial intelligence, machine learning, and edge computing under highly dynamic locomotion conditions in a miniature robot.
 Additionally, as high-speed terrestrial locomotion dynamics converge to hopping type behaviors, the concepts developed here, and those that could be developed with the platform, have the potential to be broadly applicable to advancing terrestrial robotics in general.